maciejbalawejder/Football_predictions/README.md

 - the number of wins, draws and loses had team in last 10 matches
 - the number of cards yellow and red in last 15 matches
 - the average number of goals in last 15 matches
+- the odds for each team at BET365

 I also attach already prepared data in csv file.
 If you want a raw data to analyze and test all this function on, it is the website where I took whole data http://football-data.co.uk/data.php .